Ulrich of Augsburg: Bishop of Augsburg

 Through the influence of his maternal uncle, Burchard II, Duke of Swabia, and other relatives, Ulrich was appointed bishop of Augsburg by Henry the Fowler and was consecrated on 28 December 923.
 He sought to improve the low moral and social condition of the clergy.
 The See of Augsburg reached the period of its greatest splendor under Ulrich; he raised the standard of training and discipline among the clergy by the reformation of existing schools and the establishment of new ones, and by canonical visitations and synods; he provided for the poor, and rebuilt decayed churches and monasteries.
-He built churches in honor of St. Afra and St. John and founded the monastery of St. Stephen for Benedictine nuns.
+He built churches in honor of Saint Afra and Saint John and founded the monastery of St. Stephen for Benedictine nuns.
 For purposes of obtaining relics he went on two journeys to Rome, in 910, and in 952 or 953.
 German emperor Otto the Great granted Ulrich the right to mint coins.

-During the struggle between Otto and his son Liudolf, Duke of Swabia, Ulrich remained loyal to Otto, holding for him the castle of Schwabmünchen, which was within the territorial jurisdiction of the Bishop of Augsburg.
+During the struggle between Otto and his son Liudolf, Duke of Swabia, Ulrich remained loyal to Otto, holding for him the castle of Schwabmünchen, which was within the territorial jurisdiction of the bishop of Augsburg.
 When in the summer of 954 father and son were ready to attack each other at Illertissen in Swabia, at the last moment Ulrich and Bishop Hartbert of Chur were able to mediate between Otto and Liudolf.
 Ulrich succeeded in persuading Liudolf and Conrad, Duke of Lorraine, Otto's son-in-law, to ask the king's pardon on 17 December 954.